ANA-Illinois Legislative Platform

 ANA-Illinois supports legislation that:

-• Assures that essential health care services are available to all people of Illinois provided through a financing mechanism which promotes (1) universal access; (2) eliminates administrative waste; and (3) fosters public accountability.
+• Assures that essential health care services are available to all people of Illinois provided through a financing mechanism that promotes (1) universal access, (2) eliminates administrative waste, and (3) fosters public accountability.

-• Advocates for health care clients’ rights to: availability of information, choice of health care professional (including APNs), monitored outcomes of care provided by health plans, protection mechanisms, advocacy, and access to information about the effects of acquisitions, mergers, and closures.
+• Advocates for health care clients’ rights to availability of information, choice of health care professional (including APRNs), monitored outcomes of care provided by health plans, protection mechanisms, advocacy, and access to information about the effects of acquisitions, mergers, and closures.

 • Improves direct access by health care clients to the services of nurses.